-To ensure privacy and maintain system integrity, access to the MiVoice Business is restricted by a login password to those users that can be identified and authenticated.
+To ensure privacy and maintain system integrity, access to the MiVoice Business is restricted by a login password to those users who can be identified and authenticated.

-Users logging in to the System Administration Tool for the first time after installation are required to change the default password.
+Users logging in to the System Administration Tool for the first time after installation must change the default password.
 The password strength and the user session inactivity timer are both configurable.

-If a user fails to log in after a three consecutive attempts, the event is recorded in the maintenance log and the user is locked out of the system for a period of time.
+If a user fails to log in after three consecutive attempts, the event is recorded in the maintenance log, and the user is locked out of the system for a period of time.

 The passwords used to log in to the MiVoice Business System Administration tool (or Embedded System Management tool (ESM)) are stored securely using strong encryption.
-The encryption mechanism used is the Blowfish encryption algorithm, with a key size of 64 bits.
+The encryption mechanism used is OpenSSL's Advanced Encryption Standard - AES 256-bit encryption.